piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/sql-server-connectivity-troubleshooting.md

 <a name="untrusted"></a>

 ![!!KB2009.png](https://webdevolutions.azureedge.net/docs/en/kb/KB2009.png)
-The following error message appear when you can't access {{ en.RDM }} data source with Integrated Authentication when connected to a Dialup VPN.
+The following error message appear when you cannot access {{ en.RDM }} data source with Integrated Authentication when connected to a Dialup VPN.

 1. Locate your VPN connectionspbk file.
 1. You can find it here: %APPDATA%\Microsoft\Network\Connections\Pbk or if you have it set to allow all users to use the connection, you can find it here: C:\ProgramData\Microsoft\Network\Connections\Pbk